nodejs/build/doc/meetings/build-wg-meeting-2016-08-30.md

   * started working on Ansible playbook for Alpine Linux
   * looked into adding offline reasons to Jenkins alerts
     * .Ping timeout., .Low disk space. etc.
-  * looked into moving Jenkins Monitor to Node.s infra
+  * looked into moving Jenkins Monitor to Node.js infra
     * currently on a personal DO droplet & Sendgrid account
-* JoãReis
+* João Reis
   * Wave of windows failures
   * Release machines with VS2015
+* Johan Bergström
-* Johan Bergströ * redeployed f24 instance to run v8 tests
+  * redeployed f24 instance to run v8 tests
   * onboarded @phillipj and @starefossen
   * landed outline of onboarding documentation
   * new ubuntu16 slave and minor fixes to playbook